-- 5.7.17 There are many automated transaction monitoring systems available on the market; they use a variety of techniques to detect and report unusual/uncharacteristic activity.
-These techniques can range from artificial intelligence to simple rules.
-The systems available are not designed to detect money laundering or terrorist financing, but are able to detect and report unusual/uncharacteristic behaviour by customers, and patterns of behaviour that are characteristic of money laundering or terrorist financing, which after analysis may lead to suspicion of money laundering or terrorist financing.
-The implementation of transaction monitoring systems is difficult due to the complexity of the underlying analytics used and their heavy reliance on customer reference data and transaction data. - 5.7.18 Monitoring systems, manual or automated, can vary considerably in their approach to detecting and reporting unusual or uncharacteristic behaviour.
+The ongoing effectiveness of these systems also depends on the system parameters that are used (e.g. rules/thresholds).
+Firms should ensure that the thresholds used are relevant and applicable to their business and customer activities.

+- 5.7.18 Monitoring systems, manual or automated, can vary considerably in their approach to detecting and reporting unusual or uncharacteristic behaviour.
 It is important for firms to ask questions of the supplier of an automated system, and internally within the business, whether in support of a manual or an automated system, to aid them in selecting a solution that meets their particular business needs best.
-Questions that should be addressed include: - ➢ How does the solution enable the firm to implement a risk-based approach to customers, third parties and transactions? - How do system parameters aid the risk-based approach and consequently affect the quality and volume of transactions alerted? - What are the money laundering/terrorist financing typologies that the system addresses, and which component of the system addresses each typology?
+Questions that should be addressed include: - How does the solution enable the firm to implement a risk-based approach to customers, third parties and transactions?

+- ➢ How do system parameters aid the risk-based approach and consequently affect the quality of transactions alerted? - ➤ What are the money laundering/terrorist financing typologies that the system addresses, and which component of the system addresses each typology?
 Are the typologies that are included with the system complete?
-Are they relevant to the firm's particular line of business? - What functionality does the system provide to implement new typologies, how quickly can relevant new typologies be commissioned in the system and how can their validity be tested prior to activation in the live system? - What functionality exists to provide the user with the reason that a transaction is alerted and is there full evidential process behind the reason given? - Does the system have robust mechanisms to learn from previous experience and how is the false positive rate continually monitored and reduced? - 5.7.19 What constitutes unusual or uncharacteristic behaviour by a customer, is often defined by the system.
+Are they relevant to the firm's particular line of business?
+How often are they updated? - What functionality does the system provide to implement new typologies, how quickly can relevant new typologies be commissioned in the system and how can their validity be tested prior to activation in the live system? - What functionality exists to provide the user with the reason that a transaction is alerted and is there full evidential process behind the reason given? - Does the system have robust mechanisms to learn from previous experience and how are unproductive alerts/ 'false positives' continually monitored and reduced?

+Although monitoring processes may be outsourced, firms remain responsible for their regulatory obligations.

+- 5.7.19 What constitutes unusual or uncharacteristic behaviour by a customer, is often defined by the system.
 It will be important that the system selected has an appropriate definition of 'unusual or uncharacteristic' and one that is in line with the nature of business conducted by the firm. - 5.7.20 The effectiveness of a monitoring system, automated or manual, in identifying unusual activity will depend on the quality of the parameters which determine what alerts it makes, and the ability of staff to assess and act as appropriate on these outputs.
-The needs of each firm will enough output for the existing staff complement to deal with - but equally, the system should not generate large numbers of 'false positives', which require excessive resources to investigate.
+The needs of each firm will therefore be different, and each system will vary in its capabilities according to the scale, nature and complexity of the business.
+It is important that the balance is right in setting the level at which an alert is generated; it is not enough to fix it so that the system generates just enough output for the existing staff complement to deal with but equally, the system should not generate large numbers of unproductive alerts/'false positives', which require excessive resources to investigate.

+Firms should establish an appropriate governance mechanism for the oversight, review and approval of monitoring processes and parameters, which will include documenting its monitoring arrangements and rationale.
+This may include consideration of the following, for example:

-5.7.21 Monitoring also involves keeping information held about customers up to date, as far as reasonably possible.
-Guidance on this is given at paragraphs 5.3.27 - 5.3.28.
+- > Defining responsibilities for the governance mechanism - Measuring the effectiveness and relevance of monitoring arrangements - Supporting changes to systems to address evolving ML/TF risks - Approach and governance for reallocation of resource (e.g. turning off/dialling down less efficient monitoring parameters or introducing different parameters) - 5.7.21 Monitoring also involves keeping information held about customers up to date, as far as reasonably possible.
+Guidance on this is given at paragraphs 5.3.27 5.3.28.